 As ubuntu login screen flashes, Type

-Ctrl+Alt+F3 in order to switch to command line window.
+Ctrl+Alt+F3 in order to switch to a command line window.

 STEP 2: Login from your Credentials